AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/01_Introduction.rst

 abstraction, the programmer has to model the data that represents the problem they are trying to solve using the language of the physical hardware.

-Let’s look at an example of this problem in action by comparing the same program in Ada and C:
+Let's look at an example of this problem in action by comparing the same program in Ada and C:

 .. code:: c cli_input